-- CD Howe Foundation Award for the top first-year male and female engineering students in Canada.
-Our students have won seven times.
-No other university has ever won both male and female awards in the same year; the U of A won both awards in two consecutive years. - Canadian Engineering Memorial Foundation Scholarship Award - Governor General Silver and Gold Medals - Nortel Award for Leadership and Innovation awarded to our Discover 'E' Science and Engineering Camp program - Four student vehicle projects are active in the Faculty of Engineering and regularly rank among the best in North America in design and performance competitions - Students in the Faculty of Engineering receive over \$1.5 million in scholarships annually
+- Eight student design projects are active in the Faculty of Engineering and regularly rank among the best in North America in design and performance competitions - Students in the Faculty of Engineering receive over \$1.5 million in scholarships annually - CD Howe Foundation Awards for the top first-year male and female engineering students in Canada.
+Our students have won nine times; our female nominees have won the past three consecutive years.
+No other university has ever won both male and female awards in the same year; the U of A has won both male and female awards in two consecutive years. - Canadian Engineering Memorial Foundation Scholarship Awards - · Governor General Silver and Gold Medals - Nortel Award for Leadership and Innovation awarded to our Discover 'E' Science and Engineering Camp program